The point of origin and central figure of the Christian faith is our Lord and Savior Jesus Christ the Son of God.

 For everyone who asks, receives; and the one who seeks finds,

 and to him who knocks, it will be opened."

 "So whatever you wish that men would do to you, do so to them;

 for this is the law and the prophets."

-"Amen, I say to you, unless you turn and become like children,
+"Truly I say to you, unless you are converted and become like children,

 you will not enter the kingdom of heaven.

-And whoever receives one child such as this in my name receives me.'"
+And whoever receives one such child in My name receives Me;

 "For where two or three are gathered together in my name,